 - Gold has no counterparty risk.
 This means that once you own physical gold, you don’t rely on another party to fulfill a contract to retain its value.

 As an investor, you need to understand investing in gold is not clear-cut.
-Gold is difficult to value, is subject to seasonal demand, and unlike shares and bonds it doesn’t provide income for investors.
+Gold is difficult to value, is subject to seasonal demand, and unlike shares and bonds it doesn’t provide regular income for investors.
 But you can hedge it against calamity, and for this reason, gold prices increase in the aftermath of a financial crisis.
-The blockchain ecosystem could help manage smaller amounts such as a single ounce of gold.
+The blockchain ecosystem can help manage smaller amounts such as a single ounce of gold.
 This will lower the entry barrier to many potential gold investors, while also increasing the liquidity of the market.